shred/acme4j/src/site/markdown/usage/order.md

 When the authorization status is `VALID`, you have successfully authorized your domain.

+The response you have set up before is not needed any more.
+You can (and should) remove it now.

 ## Finalize the Order

 After successfully completing all authorizations, the order needs to be finalized by providing PKCS#10 CSR file.
 A single domain may be set as _Common Name_.
 Multiple domains must be provided as _Subject Alternative Name_.
 You must provide exactly the domains that you had passed to the `order()` method above, otherwise the finalization will fail.
 It depends on the CA if other CSR properties (_Organization_, _Organization Unit_ etc.) are accepted.
 Some may require these properties to be set, while others may ignore them when generating the certificate.